AlezHibali/Model_Master_TiDB_Hackathon_2023/README.md

 pip install -r requirements.txt
 ```

-If it doesn't work, try pip install every line in ./coding/back_end/requirements.txt
+**If it doesn't work, try pip install every line in ./coding/back_end/requirements.txt**

+Or check our FAQ#3.

 ## Usage